 Marshall v.
 R.J.
 Reynolds.
 George was lead counsel in several wage and hour class and collective actions brought against R.J.
 Reynolds on behalf of a class of retail representatives currently and formerly employed by R.J.
 Reynolds nationwide.
 In 2007, the Honorable Richard E. Dorr of the Western District of Missouri certified a nation-wide FLSA class consisting of approximately 1,500 eligible class members.
 In early 2010, the cases were settled in the United States District Court for the Western District of Missouri, the United States District Court for the Western District of New York and the United States District Court for the Southern District of California.

 Norman v.
 Dell.
-George is lead counsel on behalf of a certified class of consumer sales representatives employed by Dell in call centers located in Roseburg, Oregon, Nashville, Tennessee, Oklahoma City, Oklahoma and Round Rock, Texas.
+George was lead counsel on behalf of a certified class of consumer sales representatives employed by Dell in call centers located in Roseburg, Oregon, Nashville, Tennessee, Oklahoma City, Oklahoma and Round Rock, Texas.
 In 2008, the Honorable Thomas Coffin of the United States District Court for the District of Oregon certified the case as a collective action under the FLSA and ordered that notice be provided to eligible class members.
-George has recently instituted similar litigation against Dell in the United States District Court for the Northern District of Texas on behalf of a class of business sales representatives.
+George has instituted similar litigation against Dell in the United States District Court for the Northern District of Texas on behalf of a class of business sales representatives.
 Confidential settlement approved in 2009.

 Perry v.
 National City.
 George was lead counsel and represented a certified class of current and former loan officers employed by National City Bank in a wage and hour collective action pending in the Southern District of Illinois.
 In 2007, the Honorable David H. Herndon certified a collective action consisting of approximately 4,500 current and former National City loan officers.
 After extensive summary judgment and related briefing, the parties reached a Court-approved class settlement in the amount of $27.5 million.